Gibraltar Football Association: UEFA/FIFA application

 The GFA affiliated with The Football Association in 1909, and became a full member of FIFA in 2016 allowing its national team to compete in all international competitions.
 This attempt was met with fierce opposition from the Royal Spanish Football Federation but was ratified on 13 May 2016 at the 66th FIFA Congress in Mexico.

 The GFA's application to become a member of FIFA was filed in 1997.
 Two years later, FIFA confirmed the opening of the procedure and forwarded the GFA application to the appropriate continental confederation, UEFA, since according to FIFA statutes it is the responsibility of confederations to grant membership status to applicants.
 In 2000, a joint delegation of UEFA and FIFA conducted an inspection on the GFA's facilities and infrastructure.
 The Spanish FA strongly opposed the GFA's application.
 In 2001, UEFA changed its statutes so that only associations in a country "recognised by the United Nations as an independent State" could become members.
 On such grounds, UEFA denied the GFA's application.

-Current FIFA and UEFA members include several federations which cannot be said to represent independent nations, such as the UK Home Nations (England, Northern Ireland, Scotland and Wales), the Faroe Islands, Guam, Hong Kong, Macau, New Caledonia, Puerto Rico, Tahiti (French Polynesia) and Chinese Taipei.
-French Guiana, Guadeloupe, Martinique and Saint Martin each have national teams which, despite not being FIFA members, are allowed to compete at the CONCACAF confederation level.
+Current FIFA and UEFA members include several federations which cannot be said to represent fully independent nations, such as the UK Home Nations (England, Northern Ireland, Scotland and Wales), the Faroe Islands, Guam, Hong Kong, Macau, New Caledonia, Puerto Rico and Tahiti (French Polynesia).
+Additionally, French Guiana, Guadeloupe, Martinique and Saint Martin each have national teams which, despite not being FIFA members, are allowed to compete at the CONCACAF confederation level.
 FIFA has also accepted members from other British overseas territories who compete in FIFA World Cup qualification tournaments despite not being sovereign states, including Anguilla, Bermuda, British Virgin Islands, Cayman Islands, Montserrat and Turks and Caicos Islands.

 The GFA appealed to the world's highest sporting court, the Court of Arbitration for Sport (CAS), which in 2003 ruled that the GFA application should be handled according to the old statute.
 However, UEFA continued to refuse accepting the GFA as member.
 In August 2006, the CAS ruled again that Gibraltar had to be allowed as a full UEFA and FIFA member, and on 8 December 2006, it was announced that Gibraltar had become a provisional member of UEFA.

 However, full membership required a vote of the UEFA membership.
 Leading up to this vote, the Spanish football federation lobbied against Gibraltar's membership.
 The Federation's president Ángel María Villar attributed Spain's opposition to the Spanish claim over Gibraltar.
 He also claimed it was a political issue and referred to the Treaty of Utrecht of 1713.
 On 26 January 2007 at the UEFA Congress held in Düsseldorf (Germany), Gibraltar's application to become a full member of UEFA was rejected, with 45 votes against, 3 in favour (namely, England, Scotland and Wales), and 4 undecided.